 In the last few years, he has shifted the firm's pro bono focus to assist a particularly vulnerable group of people - migrant workers; both in criminal defence and in making civil claims for compensation.
 Two of the cases he has worked on with our Associate, Felicia, have been featured in an episode of "A Fighting Chance", a Channel News Asia documentary on the work of pro bono lawyers in Asia.
 Both features can still be viewed on Mediacorp's toggle.sg website.

 Last but not least, Cheow Hung also has considerable experience in Family Law, dealing with issues of divorce, custody and guardianship as well as care & control of children, maintenance and personal protection orders.
 He has also taught Family Law and Procedure as an adjunct lecturer at Temasek Polytechnic.

-Cheow Hung has also recently been honoured by the Law Society of Singapore with the Pro Bono Ambassador 2016/2017 Award in recognition of his contributions to the pro bono cause.
+Cheow Hung was also honoured by the Law Society of Singapore with the Pro Bono Ambassador 2016/2017 Award in recognition of his humble contributions to the pro bono cause.
 He is also honoured to sit on the Board of the Law Society Pro Bono Services Office, a registered charity and Institution of Public Character (IPC) with the mission to help bring free legal assistance to those in need in our community; as well as the Board of Lions Home for The Elders, another registered charity and IPC with the mission to promote and employ best practices in providing services and programmes for the aging community.